UK says likely that Syria used British chemicals to make sarin gas

-"From the information we hold, we judge it likely that these chemical exports by UK companies were subsequently used by Syria in their programs to produce nerve agents, including sarin," Hague said.
+"From the information we hold, we judge it likely that these chemical exports by UK companies were subsequently used by Syria in their programmes to produce nerve agents, including sarin," Hague said.

 Faced with the threat of U.S. air strikes last year, Syria promised to dismantle its 1,300-tonne chemical weapon stockpile after hundreds of people were killed in a sarin gas attack on the outskirts of the capital, Damascus.